Documentation Index

 Supported Configurations

-Option 1: Connect Ports to Separate Devices
+Option 1: Connect Each Port to a Separate Device

 In this configuration: